Vasectomy

 - Insert cautery into vasal lumen and give quick cautery to close lumen

-- Drop body end of vas, put gentle tension on testicular end, and place fascial interposition 3-0 chromic stitch over body end to separate the ends
+- Drop body end of vas, put gentle tension on testicular end, and place a fascial-interposition 4-0 absorbable stitch over the body end to separate the ends

 - Assess for hemostasis, then return vas to scrotum